 - Make your teen feel extremely irritable, causing yelling and arguing

 - Cause problems with staying focused, which can lead to car accidents and other serious mistakes

 - Lead to serious injury and even suicide if left untreated

 No one knows for sure what causes depression.
 The most important thing to keep in mind is that it is not your teenager’s fault if he becomes depressed.
 Most likely, depression is caused by a combination of things, some of which have to do with the chemicals in the brain and some that have to do with life events.
 Sometimes depression can be the result of certain medical conditions such as anemia or a thyroid disorder.
 Other times, depression may be the consequence of dealing with a chronic health issue or another medical problem that causes chronic pain or other debilitating symptoms.

 Some factors that may increase the risk for depression include:

 - Genetics: If other people in the family have had a depressive illness, your teenager may have similar genes and be more likely to become depressed.

 - Feeling alone: Some teens feel that they are different from their peer group and that their friends and family do not understand.
 This is sometimes true for teens who are gay, lesbian, bisexual, or transgender.
-Teens who have a parent with a physical illness, mental illness, or a substance abuse problem are at particular risk if they feel that their family stability is threatened.
+Teens that have a parent with a physical illness, mental illness, or a substance abuse problem are at particular risk if they feel that their family stability is threatened.

 - Medical conditions: Medical conditions such as thyroid disorders, anemia, diabetes, or chronic disease or pain can contribute to depression.
-If there is a history of any significant medical conditions in your family, be sure to tell his health care provider.
+If there is a history of any significant medical conditions in your family, be sure to tell her health care provider.

 Your teen may not have any of these problems but still feel depressed.